 privacy practices.
 You may opt-out of email communications at any time by clicking on

 You'll soon start receiving the latest Mayo Clinic health information you requested in your inbox.

 Please, try again in a couple of minutes

 See more Expert Answers

-- Infant immunizations FAQs.
-Centers for Disease Control and Prevention. http://www.cdc.gov/vaccines/parents/parent-questions.html.
-Accessed June 28, 2016.
+- Timing and spacing of immunobiologics.
+Centers for Disease Control and Prevention. https://www.cdc.gov/vaccines/hcp/acip-recs/general-recs/timing.html.
+Accessed Oct.
+05, 2022.